HMS-Data-Club/Resources/Guides/git-guide.md

 ## Create a Github Account

 If you do not have one already go to [github.com](github.com) and register for a new account.
 We recommend you use a personal email address to sign up as your GitHub is seen as a personal asset.
-However, with an academic email you can unlock more features so **once registered you can add your Harvard or other .edu email address to get these [educational benefits](https://education.github.com/discount_requests/student_application)**.
+However, with an academic email you can unlock more features so **once registered you can add your Harvard or other .edu email address to get educational benefits as a [student](https://education.github.com/discount_requests/student_application) or as a [teacher/researcher](https://education.github.com/discount_requests/teacher_application)**.

 ## Integrate Git /GitHub with RStudio